dainst/arachne4/backend/README.md

 ```

 Before building or running the backend,
 make sure you have a `Java 8 SDK` and `maven` installed on your machine.
+With Ubuntu and Debian we made the experience that you need Oracle Java.

+### image cache dir
+In the config-file, you find a parameter called "imageCacheDir".
+You need this directory to be existing.

 ## Building